lymo-nmo/sha1-hulud-checker/README.md

 ## 🚨 What is this about?

-A significant number of npm packages have been identified as potentially vulnerable due to SHA1 collision attacks.
-This tool scans your project's lockfiles to detect if any of these affected package versions are present in your dependency tree.
+In November 2025, a large set of npm package versions was identified as potentially compromised or at risk due to SHA1 collision vulnerabilities, as described in [this blog post by HelixGuard AI](https://helixguard.ai/blog/malicious-sha1hulud-2025-11-24).
+This tool scans your project's lockfiles and alerts you if any affected package versions are present in your dependency tree.

 ## ✨ Features